Aliens: More Than Human (Comics) | Review

 Premise (Spoiler-Lite)

 The setup reads like a space prospector's fever dream gone wrong.
-Desperate fortune hunters stake their claim on an unexplored planet loaded with valuable minerals and humanity's most significant archaeological find ever discovered.
+Desperate fortune hunters stake their claim on an unexplored planet loaded with valuable minerals and humanity's most significant archaeological find ever discovered in all of recorded human history.

-What starts as routine resource extraction turns into something far more sinister when the team discovers a massive underground city that predates all known civilization and fundamentally challenges their understanding of history.
+What starts as routine resource extraction turns into something far more sinister when the team discovers a massive underground city that predates all known civilization and challenges their understanding of history and everything they believed about humanity's origins in the universe and beyond it entirely up to this moment.

-The genius move here is how Arcudi weaves the xenomorph threat into the archaeological mystery rather than front-loading typical creature feature scares.
-He lets paranoia and isolation do the heavy lifting throughout the story.
+The genius move here is how Arcudi weaves the xenomorph threat into the archaeological mystery rather than front-loading typical creature feature scares that audiences have seen countless times before.
+He lets paranoia and isolation do the heavy lifting throughout the story instead of relying on cheap jump scares and gore.

 Arcudi takes his time building the mystery.
 The first issue establishes our cast of fortune hunters and corporate types, each with their own motivations for being on this godforsaken rock.
 The discovery of the ancient complex should be their ticket to unimaginable wealth.

-Instead, it becomes their tomb as team members slowly begin to lose their grip on reality, and growing madness gives way to primal fear as the explorers begin to disappear without any trace whatsoever from existence entirely somehow.
+Instead, it becomes their tomb as team members slowly begin to lose their grip on reality, and growing madness gives way to primal fear as the explorers begin to disappear without any trace whatsoever from existence entirely somehow, leaving behind only unanswered questions and mounting dread among the remaining survivors.

 The genius move here is how Arcudi weaves the xenomorph threat into the archaeological mystery.
 Rather than having aliens burst from chests in the first act, he lets paranoia and isolation do the heavy lifting.
 Team members start acting erratically.

 People vanish without explanation.
 The ancient city seems to shift and change when nobody's looking.
 By the time the familiar H.R.
-Giger nightmares show up, you're already on edge from watching these characters tear each other apart.
+Giger nightmares show up, you're already on edge from watching these characters tear each other apart psychologically and emotionally.

-What makes this approach work is the way ancient technology seems to amplify human weaknesses.
-The city doesn't just hide monsters– it reveals the monsters that people become under extreme pressure and desperation.
+The brilliance of this approach lies in how ancient technology seems to amplify human weaknesses and exposes the darkest aspects of their psychology in disturbing ways.
+The city doesn't just hide monsters– it reveals the monsters that people truly become under pressure and desperation when pushed to their limits.

 What makes this work is the way Arcudi handles the human element.
 These aren't space marines or corporate executives we've seen a hundred times before.
 They're desperate people chasing one last score, and their flaws make them believable victims.

-When things start going wrong, their reactions feel authentic rather than engineered for maximum body count, making each character's fate genuinely matter to readers who become emotionally invested in their ultimate survival.
+When things start going wrong, their reactions feel authentic rather than engineered for maximum body count, making each character's fate matter to readers who become emotionally invested in their ultimate survival and desperate struggle against impossible odds.

 Artwork and Writing

 The dialogue feels natural, avoiding exposition dumps that can plague sci-fi comics.
-Most importantly, he trusts readers to pick up on subtle cues rather than spelling out every single plot point unnecessarily throughout the story.
+Most importantly, he trusts readers to pick up on subtle cues rather than spelling out every single plot point unnecessarily throughout the story, respecting their intelligence and attention.

 Final Verdict